 Through the Participant in Research Experience Survey (PRES), the NIHR aims to put participant experience at the heart of research delivery - helping to improve the way research studies are designed and delivered, now and in the future.

-This year, for the first time, the findings from the Children’s and Young People’s survey were able to be analysed alongside the adult survey with 252 responses.
+2022/23 is the second time that findings from the Children’s and Young People’s survey were able to be analysed alongside the adult survey.
+The number of responses has increased by 653% to 1,898 responses (1,898 vs 252).

-• 95% of adults and 90% of young people felt they received adequate information before they took part in the study.
+• 62% of adults and 86% of young people felt the information they received before they took part in the study helped them prepare for their experience.

-Despite the continuing pressures on the NHS in the wake of the Covid-19 pandemic, all 15 local CRNs and their partner organisations actively supported the delivery of this important survey.
+Despite the continuing pressures on the NHS, all 15 local CRNs and their partner organisations actively supported the delivery of this important survey.
 We would like to say a huge thank you to the research staff, the participants, and to the respondents of the survey for their valued contributions.

 The children and young people survey

-To provide greater insight into how the age of study participants might impact on the research experience, in 2021/22 an analysis of the adult PRES responses against the Children’s and Young People PRES was performed for the first time.
+To provide greater insight into how the age of study participants might impact on the research experience, an analysis of the adult PRES responses against the Children’s and Young People PRES was performed.

-Participants in the Children’s and Young People survey were aged between 0 and 15 years, with three adapted survey versions available depending on age:
+Participants in the Children’s and Young People survey were aged between 0 and 15 years.
+Three adapted survey versions are available depending on age:

 • 0-6 years